The DUI Setup

 Click here to read more about our Recent Case Results in DUI Cases.

 Our main office is conveniently located in downtown Tampa in Hillsborough County, FL.
 We have a second office located in New Port Richey in Dade City, across from the courthouse at the West Pasco Judicial Center.

 Whether this is your first arrest or a second offense, we can help.
 Contact us for a free consultation to discuss the facts of your cases, the typical penalties imposed, and ways to fight for an outright dismissal or reduction in the charges.

-If the officer asked you to take the field sobriety exercises, the officer will NOT tell you that the exercises are completely voluntary.
+Although the officer can ask you to submit to field sobriety exercises, the officer is not required to tell you that your participation is completely voluntary.
 Once you understand the field sobriety exercises, you will see that these exercises are a setup for failure.

-While the officer will claim that the exercises were used to determine "impairment of your normal faculties," the exercises required you to do completely abnormal things like stand on one foot or put your finger on your nose.
+While the officer will claim that the exercises were used to determine "impairment of your normal faculties," the exercises required you to do completely abnormal things like stand on one foot or put your finger to the tip of your nose.

 If you refuse the "voluntary" field sobriety exercises, that decision can sometimes be used against you at trial.
 In some cases, the prosecutor will argue that your refusal to participate in the "voluntary" exercises show your "consciousness of guilt."

 The Officer Doesn't Read Miranda Prior to the Arrest

 During a routine roadside investigation, the officer is not required to read you Miranda.
 In most DUI investigations, the officer asks all of the incriminating questions prior to the formal arrest and reading of Miranda.
 In many DUI cases, the arresting officer never reads Miranda at all.

 The Breath Test on the Mysterious Intoxilyzer 8000 Machine